EPCCed/cmake_webinar/Readme.md

 pip install mkdocs-material
 ```

-The documentation can be built on the fly by running
+The documentation can be built on the fly by running.

 ```bash
 mkdocs serve